Skip to main content

 Add Clio Contact and Clio Matter questions

-Once your accounts are linked, you can add Clio data to any workflow by inserting a Clio Contact or Clio Matter question type.
-You only need one such question per type to access all fields stored in that contact or matter.
+Once your accounts are linked, you can add Clio data to any workflow by inserting a Clio Matter and/or multiple Clio Contact question types.
+You will only select one matter to connect but you can have multiple contacts added to the workflow.
 When a user runs the workflow, the Clio question appears as a searchable list of all contact or matter records from Clio.
 The user selects the relevant record, and Gavel automatically maps all of its fields to your document template.

 Tag your documents with Clio field syntax

-Clio fields appear in the Word add-in and use the following syntax structure:
+Clio fields appear in the Word Gavel Document Tagger and use the following syntax structure:

 GavelVariableName['ClioFieldSet'].ClioFieldName